Acetic anhydride: Production

 The route from acetic acid to acetic anhydride via ketene was developed by Wacker Chemie in 1922, when the demand for acetic anhydride increased due to the production of cellulose acetate.

+Laboratory methods

 Due to its low cost, acetic anhydride is usually purchased, not prepared, for use in research laboratories.
+Acetic anhydride can be prepared in the laboratory by treating acetic acid with p-toluenesulfonyl chloride.

 Reactions

 Acetic anhydride is a versatile reagent for acetylations, the introduction of acetyl groups to organic substrates.
 In these conversions, acetic anhydride is viewed as a source of CH3CO+.

 Acetylation of alcohols, amines, aromatics

 Alcohols and amines are readily acetylated.
 For example, the reaction of acetic anhydride with ethanol yields ethyl acetate: